Pulover/PuloversMacroCreator/Documentation/Variables.md

 > Counter += 1
 > NewVar := MyVar " and some text."

-**Note**: This is the correct syntax in AHK, but if you don't have the *Expression* option checked you can enter values without quotes and using percent signs for variables, e.g.: %MyVar% and some text, and it will be converted for preview and export.
+**Note**: This is the correct syntax in AHK, but if you don't have the *Expression* option checked you can enter values without quotes and use percent signs for variables, e.g.: %MyVar% and some text, and it will be converted for preview and export.

 ## Expressions